p0syd0n/racing/README.md

 # racing game
-a bit lame but still
+a bit lame but still nice for the first time making one